abpio/abp-commercial-docs/en/migrating-from-open-source.md

 # Migrating From ABP Framework

 This guide provides you a step-by-step guidance to migrating your existing application (that uses the ABP Framework) to ABP Commercial.
-Since, ABP Commercial uses the main structure of the ABP Framework and built top of that, this process is pretty straight-forward, you can apply the steps mentioned in the each steps and easily migrate your project to ABP Commercial.
+Since ABP Commercial uses the main structure of the ABP Framework and is built on top of that, this process is pretty straightforward, you can apply the steps mentioned in each step and easily migrate your project to ABP Commercial.

 > After following this documentation, you should be able to migrate your project to ABP Commercial.
-However, if you had any problems or could not migrate your project, we are providing paid consultancy, which you can find details at [https://commercial.abp.io/additional-services](https://commercial.abp.io/additional-services).
-In this page, you can find related informations about our trainings, custom project development and porting existing projects services, and you can fill-out the contact form, so we can reach out to you!
+However, if you have any problems or cannot migrate your project, we are providing paid consultancy, which you can find details at [https://commercial.abp.io/additional-services](https://commercial.abp.io/additional-services).
+On this page, you can find related pieces of information about our trainings, custom project development, and porting existing projects services, and you can fill-out the contact form, so we can reach out to you.

 ## ABP Commercial Migration Steps

-> In this guide, we assume that you have a middle-complex ABP based solution and want to migrate to ABP Commercial.
-Throuhgout this documentation, `Acme.BookStore` application will be used as a reference solution (example application that described in ABP's tutorial documents), which you can find at [https://github.com/abpframework/abp-samples/tree/master/BookStore-Mvc-EfCore](https://github.com/abpframework/abp-samples/tree/master/BookStore-Mvc-EfCore) but all of these steps are applicable for your own applications, only some of them can be changed according to your project choose and structure.
+In this guide, we assume that you have a middle-complex ABP based solution and want to migrate to ABP Commercial.
+Throughout this documentation, `Acme.BookStore` application will be used as a reference solution (example application that is described in ABP's tutorial documents), which you can find at [https://github.com/abpframework/abp-samples/tree/master/BookStore-Mvc-EfCore](https://github.com/abpframework/abp-samples/tree/master/BookStore-Mvc-EfCore) but all of these steps are applicable for your own applications, only some of them can be changed according to your project choose and structure.
 However, the migration flow is the same.

-There are 4 main steps to migrating from ABP Framework to ABP Commercial, and each one of them are explained in the following sections, step-by-step and for project based:
+There are 4 main steps to migrating from ABP Framework to ABP Commercial, and each one of them is explained in the following sections, step-by-step and project-based:

 ### 1. License Transition

-First step is to obtaining the necessary license for ABP Commercial to be able to get benefit of the pro modules and unlock the additional features.
+The first step is to obtain the necessary license for ABP Commercial to be able to get the benefit of the pro modules and unlock the additional features.
 To do that, you should first get your `AbpLicenseCode` and `ApiKey` from the [organization's detail page](https://commercial.abp.io/my-organizations).

 Then, you can update the **NuGet.Config** file in the root directory of your solution and add the *packageSource* as follows (don't forget to replace `<api-key>` placeholder):